On the Integrable Structure of the SU(2) Wess-Zumino-Novikov-Witten Model: Diagonalization of the integrable structure

 \subsection{ODE/IQFT correspondence and Langlands duality}

 \paragraph{Motivation.} As mentioned earlier, the SU(2) WZNW model can be seen as one of the simplest example in the class of affine Gaudin models, which are themselves field-theoretic generalisations of the finite Gaudin models~\cite{gaudin2014bethe}.
 The latter have been extensively studied in the literature and their spectral problem is now very well-understood.
 In particular, the works~\cite{Feigin:1994in,BD,Frenkel:2003qx} showed that the spectrum of finite Gaudin models can be encoded in differential operators called opers, as part of a deeper mathematical framework named the Geometric Langlands correspondence.
 In their seminal paper~\cite{Feigin:2007mr}, Feigin and Frenkel defined affine Gaudin models (associated with infinite-dimensional affine Lie algebras) and conjectured that the Geometric Langlands correspondence generalises to these models, so that their spectrum should be encoded in so-called affine opers.
 In particular, they proposed that this relation could explain the deeper origin of the ODE/IQFT correspondence\footnote{It is often also called ODE/IM correspondence, with IM standing for either Integrable Models or Integrals of Motion.}, which relates the spectrum of Integrable Quantum Field Theories with Ordinary Differential Equations and which was initially discovered for the KdV integrable structure~\cite{Dorey:1998pt,Bazhanov:1998wj}.
 This affine Geometric Langlands correspondence has been further developed and checked in~\cite{Frenkel:2016gxg,Lacroix:2018fhf,Lacroix:2018itd,Kotousov:2021vih,Kotousov:2022azm,Gaiotto:2020dhf}, although it is still largely conjectural at the time.
 In particular, it can be applied to the case of the SU(2) WZNW model to produce a conjectural ODE/IQFT correspondence computing the eigenvalues of the local IMs $\Iq^{(2p-1)}$ on the Bethe vectors discussed earlier.
 This is the subject of the present subsection.
-For brevity, we will not re-explain the origin of this construction here and will simply give a self-contained description of its concrete consequences.
+For brevity, we will not re-explain the origin of this construction here and will simply give a self-contained description of its concrete consequences. \paragraph{The ODE.} Let us consider a set of finite and affine Bethe roots $\{t_i\}=\{w_1,\dots,w_m\}\cup\{w_1',\dots,w_n'\}$, in the context of the Bethe ansatz \eqref{eq:BA}.
+We associate to it the ODE~\cite{Feigin:2007mr,Lacroix:2018fhf,Gaiotto:2020dhf}\footnote{The ODE associated with the vacuum state for level $k=1$ and other related ones already appeared in~\cite{Bazhanov:2003ua,Lukyanov:2003rt,Lukyanov:2006cu}.}